PelleLille/hsl-docs/functions.rst

 .. class:: TLSSocket(socket, options)

   The TLSSocket class allows OpenSSL like SSL_* code.
-The TLSSocket class takes a conected SOCK_STREAM socket instance and encapuslates and read and writes in TLS.
+The TLSSocket class takes a connected SOCK_STREAM Socket instance and encapuslates any read and writes in TLS.

-  :param socket socket: a socket
+  :param Socket socket: a socket
   :param array options: options array

   The following options are available in the options array.